WisboyAk47/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ***10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath Write a script that displays the result of BREATH to the power LOVE
 File: 10-love_exponent_breath

+***11. There are 10 types of people in the world
+Write a script that converts a number from base 2 to base 10.
+File: 11-binary_to_decimal